 I recently attended the Africa Peace Symposium in London.
 The theme was 'Peace and Brotherhood', I was glad to be asked as a female to be asked to address the attendees.

-Is this not a performance which is normally performed by men?
+Is this not a performance which is normally carried out by men?

 However, I recalled the many libation ceremonies which I had witnessed when living in Nigeria.
 Whilst most were done by men, there were some which were performed by women.
 Being from a maternal tribal clan, I had seen this act of libation done be women.
 Normally the eldest person in the family or gathering would be asked to perform.
 If this was a woman then she (normally a Chieftess) would be asked to perform the act or, if she chose to, the Chieftess could request a male from the clan to perform the act.
 With this in mind I felt comfortable to perform the act of libation at the Manchester Cathedral event.
 Secondly, 31st October is the day before 'All Saint's Day' - a time to remember those around the world who have done good.